 non traditional mortgage

-One of the causes of the mortgage meltdown of a decade ago was the overuse of non-traditional mortgages, which are referred to as non-QM loans.
 Essentially, a non qualified mortgage is one that does not meet standards set by the federal government after regulatory reforms that were passed in 2009 and 2010.

 Below is more information about non-QM loans that used to be called subprime mortgages, and how they are coming back in some ways.

 When it comes to securing a mortgage, most people are familiar with conventional loans and government-backed loans, like those provided by the Federal Housing Administration (FHA) or the Department of Veterans Affairs (VA).
-However, there’s another type of mortgage loan that might not be as well-known but can be a valuable option for some borrowers.
+However, there’s another type of non prime mortgage loan that might not be as well-known but can be a valuable option for some borrowers.
 This alternative is known as a Non-Qualified Mortgage (Non-QM) loan.
 In this article, we will explore the concept of Non-QM loans, their features, and when they might be a suitable choice for homebuyers.

 Can I Refinance Non QM Loans?